-The ratification of the 18th Amendment to the U.S. Constitution–which banned the manufacture, transportation and sale of intoxicating liquors–ushered in a period in American history known as Prohibition.
-The result of a widespread temperance movement during the first decade of the 20th century, Prohibition was difficult to enforce, despite the passage of companion legislation known as the Volstead Act.
-The increase of the illegal production and sale of liquor (known as “bootlegging”), the proliferation of speakeasies (illegal drinking spots) and the accompanying rise in gang violence and other crimes led to waning support for Prohibition by the end of the 1920s.
+The Prohibition Era began in 1920 when the 18th Amendment to the U.S. Constitution, which banned the manufacture, transportation and sale of intoxicating liquors, went into effect with the passage of the Volstead Act.
+Despite the new legislation, Prohibition was difficult to enforce.
+The increase of the illegal production and sale of liquor (known as “bootlegging”), the proliferation of speakeasies (illegal drinking spots) and the accompanying rise in gang violence and organized crime led to waning support for Prohibition by the end of the 1920s.
 In early 1933, Congress adopted a resolution proposing a 21st Amendment to the Constitution that would repeal the 18th.
-It was ratified by the end of that year, bringing the Prohibition era to a close.
+The 21st Amendment was ratified on December 5, 1933, ending Prohibition.

 Origins of Prohibition

 In the 1820s and ’30s, a wave of religious revivalism swept the United States, leading to increased calls for temperance, as well as other “perfectionist” movements such as the abolitionist movement to end slavery.

 In 1838, the state of Massachusetts passed a temperance law banning the sale of spirits in less than 15-gallon quantities; though the law was repealed two years later, it set a precedent for such legislation.
 Maine passed the first state prohibition laws in 1846, followed by a stricter law in 1851.
 A number of other states had followed suit by the time the Civil War began in 1861.

 By the turn of the century, temperance societies like the Woman’s Christian Temperance Union (WCTU) were a common fixture in communities across the United States.
 Women played a strong role in the temperance movement, as alcohol was seen as a destructive force in families and marriages.